 When we consider all our options, only then can we begin to make better decisions.
 Over the course of the next few weeks, we will all be forced to re-evaluate our lives and figure out what matters most to us.
 In moving forward, we should try to be more conscious about the companies we choose to purchase from.

-Though it may take years to recover from the all the damage we have already done to the environment, it should not deter us from making a change.
+Though it may take years to recover from all the damage we have already done to the environment, it should not deter us from making a change.
 Tremendous strides have been made to change the fashion retail industry already.
 Each year more companies implement sustainability practices into their manufacturing process.
 However, the ultimate change lies in you, the consumer, and the choices you make when you shop.

-Veronica Rodriguez is a fashion designer, animal lover and a coffee enthusiast.
+Veronica Rodriguez is a fashion designer, animal lover, and coffee enthusiast.
 Born and raised in San Antonio, she is best known to her peers as being highly organized and very opinionated.
 She is currently building her fashion brand on a foundation of ethical and sustainable practices by producing a clothing brand that is environmentally and ethically safe.